adam-rumpf/combat-turtles/README.md

 # Instructions

-This section is meant to provide an overview of how the Turtle Combat game works mechanically, and how a player can create and implement their own custom AI submodule.
+This section is meant to provide an overview of how the _Combat Turtles_ game works mechanically, and how a player can create and implement their own custom AI submodule.

 ## Contents